GoogleCloudPlatform/solution-acceleration-toolkit/docs/tfengine/schemas/project.md

 ### project.project_id

-ID of project to create.
+ID of project to create and/or provision resources in.

 Type: string